-City Council to hold hearing on glitches to emergency 911 system.
+City Council to Hold Hearing on NYC 911 Glitches

 Two New York City Council committees are holding a hearing on glitches to the city's emergency 911 system that at times have forced phone operators to resort to pen and paper.

 No calls coming into the system have been affected.
 But operators sometimes have been forced to send runners with hand-written messages to dispatchers, who then radio emergency responders.

 The city is undergoing a $2 billion modernization of its 911 system, including using new technology and building a new backup call center.
 But the new dispatch computer system has gone down a few times, lasting from a couple of minutes to about an hour.

 The council committees on public safety and on fire and criminal justice services have scheduled a hearing for Friday.
 It was originally scheduled for Monday.
 The Municipal Art Society of New York President Vin Cipolla and Regional Plan Association President Robert D. Yaro discuss proposals for Madison Square Garden and Pennsylvania Station while testifying at approximately 11 a.m. during a 9:30 a.m. hearing of City Council's Subcommittee on Zoning and Franchises; City Council Chambers, City Hall.